engeir/doing.nvim/README.md

       -- if should append "+n more" to the status when there's tasks remaining show_remaining = true,

+      -- if should show messages on the status string show_messages = true,

       -- window configs of the floating tasks editor -- see :h nvim_open_win() for available options edit_win_config = {